Disabilities, learning difficulties and health issues

 What is an Education Health and Care Plan (EHCP)?

-An EHC plan is a legal document that describes a child or young person's special educational, health and social care needs.
+An EHCP can be issued to a child or young person between the ages of 0 and 25 years.
+It is a legal document that describes a child or young person's special educational, health and social care needs.
 It explains the extra help that will be given to meet those needs and how that help will support the child or young person to achieve what they want to in their life.
-The plan is drawn up by the local authority after an EHC needs assessment.
+The plan is drawn up by the local authority after a specialist needs assessment.

 For further information on EHC plans click here.

 Alternatively, if you have an EHC plan and are interested in studying a Supported Learning course you can also call 01604 736544, otherwise call 01604 736261

 You'll have access to a range of specialist support including: